Cross Cultural Leadership Program Summer 2023

 Participation in CCLP is offered at no cost to ND undergraduate students looking to increase their understanding and engagement in Latinx populations.

 Students participate in a three-credit course and volunteer full-time as a team member in a community-based organization.
-For summer 2023, the course component of CCLP will be offered virtually for 2 hours per week over 8 weeks.
+For summer 2024, the course component of CCLP will be offered virtually for 2 hours per week over 8 weeks.
 The volunteer internship experience itself will be offered in person with a nonprofit or NGO.
 The online course will be taught nationally by an ILS faculty member, with a local component provided by an alumnus or partner of Notre Dame.

 The Program provides:

-• Site options in: Chicago/Washington D.C./Los Angeles
+• Site options in: Chicago/Washington D.C./Los Angeles/South Bend

-• All costs covered by ILS: flight, room, board, and local transportation
+• All costs covered by ILS: flight, room (all housing will be immersion-based within

 • Opportunity to build a professional network with fellow ND students